medik8s/docs/remediation/self-node-remediation/how-it-works.md

 Control plane fencing can be divided into two primary scenarios.

 ### API Server Connectivity
 In this scenario, the control plane node to be remediated is not isolated.
-It can be directly connected to the API Server, or it can be indirectly connected to the API Server through worker nodes or control-plane nodes, that are directly connected to the API Server.
+It can be connected to the API Server directly or indirectly through workers or control-plane nodes that are connected to the API Server.
 When there is API Server Connectivity, the control plane node is remediated only if the Node Health Check Operator has created a SelfNodeRemediation custom resource (CR) for the node.

 ### No API Server Connectivity